Early Access: The Death of the Release Date

 Fortnite's Faux Pas

 Now the fact that a game that has had such a long development is releasing in early access is no big deal.
-Plenty of other games have done it, why not this one?
-Well, there's some weird, shady things surrounding this game and how it has come to exist in early access.
+Plenty of other games have done it, so why not this one?
+Well, there are some weird, shady things surrounding this game and how it has come to exist in early access.
 For one thing, the game is not "downloadable only."
 All other games that have come out in early access were only available on platforms like Steam, where the method of obtaining the unfinished game was via download.
 If the game finally hit a real release date, the developers might create a physical copy for stores, but most often they would stay digital only.
 Not Fortnite.
 With my own eyes, I have seen Fortnite for sale, in a box, on a shelf, at a Target by my home.
 Strange as this is, the real sketchiness about selling an unfinished game like Fortnite comes from two things:

-• It doesn't clearly say that it is currently unfinished in some of the places in which you are buying the game, such as a retailer like Target or the Playstation Store.
+It doesn't clearly say that it is currently unfinished in some of the places in which you are buying the game, such as a retailer like Target or the Playstation Store.
 See image below.

-• It is a free-to-play game.
+It is a free-to-play game.

 First of all, if you're going to sell an unfinished game to people, it should be clearly advertised as such.
-I would be pretty miffed if I had paid 30-60 bucks for something only to find out that its incomplete when I turn it on and can't access half of the content.
-To their credit, the game's store page on PSN says its in an "Early Access season," but doesn't define what that means.
-They're assuming that all people on Playstation consoles will understand the terminology because, of course, they would all be familiar with the idea by now.
+I would be pretty miffed if I had paid 30-60 bucks for something only to find out that it’s incomplete when I turn it on and can't access half of the content.
+To their credit, the game's store page on PSN says it’s in an "Early Access season," but doesn't define what that means.
+They're assuming that all people on PlayStation consoles will understand the terminology because, of course, they would all be familiar with the idea by now.
 Also to the game's credit, it states it's currently in early access during load screens and on menus, but that's still too late.
 Tell me clearly what I'm in for before I buy the game.
 Steam at least puts a big blue banner above the game's description on their store pages, with a definition of what "early access" means to make sure you're aware that the game is incomplete and may never be finished.

 The fact that Fortnite is a free-to-play game is what makes this whole scenario so bizarre and gross.
 Free-to-play means that you don't pay to play the game, you just pay for the small things that make up the content.
 Yet, Epic Games is selling a retail version of this unfinished game for money.
 It seems like what a person purchases will function like other free-to-play models in that, when it's released, people who have paid to initial fee will get something of a "founder's pack."
 This pack will likely have a bunch of stuff that would cost more money post-release to make the early buy-in worth it, but it's still weird, especially since that fact that a store page might say it's free, but then the description says that a founder's pack is required... (that means it's not free).
-Early access was already a strange concept for consumer purchases, and now Fortnite has made it even stranger buy selling a game early that shouldn't actually be sold because it's supposed to be free.
+Early access was already a strange concept for consumer purchases, and now Fortnite has made it even stranger by selling a game early that shouldn't actually be sold because it's supposed to be free.

 Why not wait till it's done?
-It's not like Epic Games is hurting for money since they also have made the Unreal Engine 4, the most widely used game development engine of the current generation, other than Unity.
+It's not like Epic Games is hurting for money since they also have made Unreal Engine 4, the most widely used game development engine of the current generation, other than Unity.
 Epic is constantly getting money for their engine, and while Fortnite may have been a money sink for the past few years, I doubt they were desperate enough for cash that they pushed it out early to make up for it.
 If anything, Fortnite was probably one of those decisions made to appeal to investors.
 A game that's been in development forever doesn't look very good on paper, especially when so much money has been sunk into it.
 By putting this game out that may never been finished, Epic has the chance to make some of the money back.
-By putting it out in its state, they have the opportunity to possibly finish it, but since it was released on stores without advertising the fact that it is unfinished, or that it's price of admission is misleading, it appears "done" on paper and Epic can put another checkmark in their portfolio for investors.
+By putting it out in its state, they have the opportunity to possibly finish it, but since it was released in stores without advertising the fact that it is unfinished, or that its price of admission is misleading, it appears "done" on paper and Epic can put another checkmark in their portfolio for investors.

 The whole thing is weird and gross.
 I've never been the most comfortable with early access as a concept, because there's no recourse for the consumer if the game is never completed.
 However, I understood why small game developers might make use of it or need it to continue making their games.
 It did, after all, result in some of my favorite games of the past few years.
-That being said, big-name developers, who are not as scrappy or in the same financial dire straits of an indie developer, have also shown how shady the whole thing can get and how much it can all backfire.
+That being said, big-name developers, who are not as scrappy or in the same financial dire straits as an indie developer, have also shown how shady the whole thing can get and how much it can all backfire.
 Hello Games is not as big as Epic Games or Capcom, but they suffered greatly for releasing No Man's Sky in early access without telling anyone.
 Having witnessed the crashing and burning of different games that underdelivered over the years, I've learned that I'm better off waiting.
-I'm usually pretty late to the party when it comes playing video games because I wait for the price to drop.
-With how the nature of release dates have changed, I'm more likely to have a better experience with the game after several weeks of patches have made their way through as well.
-If there's one message I have to take away from this whole tirade of rambling, it's that you should take your time and wait to buy a game; you're much more likely to enjoy the product after some time has passed and it's actually closer to "finished."
+I'm usually pretty late to the party when it comes to playing video games because I wait for the price to drop.
+With how the nature of release dates has changed, I'm more likely to have a better experience with the game after several weeks of patches have made their way through as well.
+If there's one message I have to take away from this whole tirade of rambling, it's that you should take your time and wait to buy a game; you're much more likely to enjoy the product after some time has passed and it’s actually closer to "finished."

 If you made it this far, thanks for reading!
 I've written other random rambling posts that you can access via the category menus.
 If you found this article first and want to go back to see the earlier pieces click Part 1 & Part 2.